 Irrigation is the largest water user in Region F and the category with the largest needs.
 The irrigation conservation activities evaluated in Section 4.2.7 of this plan focus on efficient irrigation practices.
 In addition to these practices, the region encourages research into development of drought-tolerant crops, implementation of a region-wide evapo-transpiration and soil moisture monitoring network, and, where applicable, water-saving improvements to water transmission systems.
-Implementation of irrigation conservation activities could save over 72,000 acre-feet of water by 2060.
+Implementation of irrigation conservation activities could save over 81,000 acre-feet of water by 2060.

 Manufacturing water use is a minor demand in Region F, accounting for less than 2 percent of the water use in the region.
-From a regional perspective, savings due to implementation of manufacturing water conservation practices would not be significant.
+From a regional perspective, savings due to implementation of manufacturing water conservation practices will not be significant.
 Most manufacturing needs are associated with water supply needs for municipalities.
-For regional planning purposes, water conservation strategies were developed for municipalities with needs, not for the manufacturers who purchase water from those municipalities.
-The region recommends that manufacturing water users be encouraged to develop and implement sitespecific water conservation practices through their contracts with the municipalities, as required by TCEQ.
-(TCEQ requires that all contracts for water from municipal and wholesale water providers include language requiring water conservation plans or other water conservation measures.)2
+For regional planning purposes, water conservation strategies will be developed for municipalities with needs, not for the manufacturing water users be encouraged to develop and implement site-specific water conservation practices through their contracts with the municipalities, as required by TCEQ.
+(TCEQ requires that all contracts for water from municipal and wholesale water providers include language requiring water conservation plans or other water conservation measures.2)